Gateway (video game): Reception

 Computer Gaming World's Charles Ardai stated that "Pohl's influence is felt throughout" Gateway except in the puzzles, which were "pretty good" but based on "the last decade of adventure game design ... most would not be out of place in a golden oldie like Starcross or Planetfall", especially the "jarring and inappropriate" logic puzzles.
 He approved of the game's graphics and sound but stated that he mostly ignored them because "Gateway is essentially a text adventure with amenities".
 Ardai disapproved of the game's small number of locations, which the large number of puzzles and repetitive "stall tactics" obscured, and the possibility that a player might never die (which "seems to directly contradict the premise of the game").
 He concluded that Gateway was "good enough" but "nothing about the game makes it compelling", predicting that it "will most likely join Rendezvous with Rama, Fahrenheit 451 and their like in a dusty corner of adventure game history".
 Writing for Computer Games Strategy Plus, Greg Ellsworth found the game easier than Timequest and Spellcasting 101, but enjoyed its graphics, music and story.
 He concluded that for those "looking for weeks of game play and puzzle solving it may seem a disappointment, but for an entertaining story it hits the spot."

+Jim Trunzo reviewed Frederik Pohl's Gateway in White Wolf #33 (Sept./Oct., 1992), rating it a 4.5 out of 5 and stated that "Frederik Pohl's Gateway will provide gamers with a refreshingly different challenge and expose them to what is truly top-of-the-line graphics.
+A fringe benefit might be introducing new readers to Pohl's excellent science fiction."